 In 2007 1,065 people were killed or seriously injured on the roads in Essex.
 By 2017, this has fallen by 19% to 855.
 Whilst this is a tremendous success, and a tribute to the effectiveness of road safety activities in Essex, the number of people killed or seriously injured on our roads remains unacceptably high.

 Knowing how to reduce the risk of fire in your home is an important part of living safe and well.
 You can find lots of useful information about the common causes of fire in the home and what you can do to prevent them in the links above.

 We offer free home visits to any Essex resident.
 If you do not have working smoke alarms, or have working smoke alarms but would like more information about how to live safely and securely at home, book one of our free visits today.

-Business owners are now responsible to the protection of your property and your workforce and we want to work with you to ensure this process is smooth.
-Among the new responsibilities is a requirement to carry out your own fire risk assessments and create a plan.
+Business owners are responsible for the protection of their property and their workforce and we want to work with you to ensure this process is smooth.
+Among the responsibilities is a requirement to carry out your own fire risk assessments and create a plan.

 Within this area of the website, you'll find a range of information and links to guidance to help you comply with legislation.